- Find the best broker for your trading needs

 A standard account typically includes all trading costs within the spread.
 This means you won’t pay a separate commission on your trades.
 On the other hand, a raw spread account usually offers spreads close to zero, with brokers charging a separate commission on each trade.
 The choice between the two often depends on the trader’s strategy and volume of trades.

-The most heavily traded pairs, such as the EUR/USD, GBP/USD and USD/JPY, normally have the lowest spreads, while an emerging-market currency paired with the USD, such as the USD/ZAR, will have a wider spread.
+The most heavily traded pairs, such as the EUR/USD, GBP/USD and USD/JPY, normally have the lowest spreads, while an emerging-market currency paired with the USD, such as the USD/HKD, will have a wider spread.
 In other words, the more liquid the market, the narrower the spread.
-That’s because the high volumes traded generate lots of profit for brokers, even though the profit margins might be narrow.
+That’s because the high volumes traded generate substantial profits for brokers, even though the profit margins may be narrow.

 Explore more resources that fellow traders find helpful!
 Check out these other guides to enhance your forex trading knowledge and skills.
 Whether you’re searching for the best brokers, educational material, or something more specific, we’ve got you covered.